warpspeed/php-silex-sample/readme.md

 ## Troubleshooting

-If you have issues and need to troubleshoot, view the NGINX error log for helpful clues.
+If you have issues, chiefly a 500 Status Code Internal Error, and need to troubleshoot, view the NGINX error log for helpful clues.

 ```
 # RUN THESE COMMANDS FROM YOUR VM